Image source:

 Milk Powder and Whey Production

-Uruguay is also a vital player in the global dairy trade, exporting around 150,000 tons of milk powder and whey annually.
-This highlights its strategic role in meeting international dairy demand.
+Uruguay is a significant player in the global dairy trade, exporting about 150,000 tons of milk powder and whey each year.
+This solidifies its strategic role in meeting international dairy demand and reflects its competitiveness in the global marketplace.

 Key Dairy Enterprises

-• Conaprole: The largest dairy cooperative in Uruguay, providing vital contributions to the dairy industry.
+• Conaprole: The largest dairy cooperative in Uruguay, making vital contributions to the national dairy industry.

-• Purisima: A well-known company involved in dairy processing and production.
+• Purisima: A reputable company engaged in dairy processing and production.

 Dairy Farms and Plants

-Uruguay is a net exporter of dairy products, with export revenues reaching approximately USD 850 million in 2024, exceeding the previous year's figures.
-Key export markets include Brazil, Algeria, Russia, and China, particularly for milk powder.
-Import of dairy products is minimal, predominantly catering to niche segments.
+Uruguay stands as a net exporter of dairy products, with export revenues reaching approximately USD 850 million in 2024, surpassing previous years' figures.
+Key export markets include Brazil, Algeria, Russia, and China, predominantly for milk powder.
+Imports of dairy products remain minimal, largely serving niche market segments.

 Significant Events in the Dairy Industry